There's a long list of things that you need to keep in mind before you take a flight.

 - If traveling overseas, remember to bring electrical adaptors for your electronics and other devices.

 - Don't forget to bring your chargers or extra batteries.

 - Pack a collapsible bag.
-This will be very useful for carrying extra items on your trip back, such as shopping acquisitions or dirty laundry.
+This will be very useful for carrying extra items on your trips back, such as shopping acquisitions or dirty laundry.